Feedback

 source /etc/profile

-You can find the PATH of a program (covered by PATH) by typing:
+You can find the PATH of a program by typing:

 type apache2